 - A car to be able to access job sites and meet with volunteers at locations other than the office

-This position is for 30 to 35 hours per week for 12 consecutive weeks.
-The 12 consecutive weeks must be scheduled between in summer 2017.
+This position is for 15 to 20 hours per week between January 1, 2018 and May 15, 2018 (not to exceed 250 hours total for the internship).
 Schedule will include weekend and weekday work.
-Pay is $14/hour for this temporary, part-time, at-will position.
+Pay is $15/hour for this temporary, part-time, at-will position.
 Approval by the MassCEC internship program is required.

 To apply you must do two things: